aishoot/LSTM_PIT_Speech_Separation/README.md

 3. Decode the network to generate separation audios.

 ## 5. File Description
-* 1-create-speaker-mixtures-V1: Version one of scripts to generate the wsj0-mix multi-speaker dataset.
+* 1. create-speaker-mixtures-V1: Version one of scripts to generate the wsj0-mix multi-speaker dataset.
-* 2-create-speaker-mixtures-V2: Version two of scripts to generate the wsj0-mix multi-speaker dataset.
+* 2. create-speaker-mixtures-V2: Version two of scripts to generate the wsj0-mix multi-speaker dataset.
+* 3. SPHFile2Wav: Converting SPH format of TIMIT and WSJ0 corpus into wav format.
+* 4. introduction_to_mask
-* 3-step_to_CASA_DL: Step to multi-speaker speech separation with Computational Auditory Scene Analysis and Deep Learning.
+* 5. step_to_CASA_DL: Step to multi-speaker speech separation with Computational Auditory Scene Analysis and Deep Learning.
+* 6. separated_result_LSTM: Demos of separated speech based on LSTM and PIT.
+* 7. separated_result_BLSTM: Demos of separated speech based on BLSTM and PIT.

 ## 6. Reference Paper & Code
 Thank Dong Yu et al. for the paper and Sining Sun et al. for sharing their code.